xizon/fullstack-nextjs-app-template/README.md

 …

-**Step 3.** To add support for Docker to an existing project, simply copy the Dockerfile to the root of the project and add the following to the `next.config.js` file:
+### 👣 (Step 3) To add support for Docker to an existing project, simply copy the Dockerfile to the root of the project and add the following to the `next.config.js` file:

 ```js
 // next.config.js